Alhucemas Islands

+The Alhucemas Islands (Islas Alhucemas, جزر الحسيمة) are a group of three islets under Spanish sovereignty located in the Bay of Al Hoceima, in the Alboran Sea.
+They have historically been classified as "minor places of sovereignty" within the plazas de soberanía.

+The islands are part of Spain's Plazas de soberanía and is under Spanish administration, however they are also claimed by Morocco as part of its territory alongside other Spanish overseas territories in Northern Africa.

 Overview

 Peñón de Alhucemas, together with the islets of Isla de Mar and Isla de Tierra slightly to the west, form the Alhucemas Islands.
 They are located 300 m off the Moroccan town of Al Hoceima, or Alhucemas (former Villa Sanjurjo), 146 km east of Ceuta and 84 km west of Melilla.
 The aggregate land area of the group of three islands is 4.6 ha or 0.046 km2.